mansim07/dataplex-labs/lab3/README.md

     Created task [cust-curated-refined].
     ```
  - **Step2**: Monitor the Job.
 It will take a few seconds to spin up, execute and complete
-    - Go to Dataplex process tab → Choose “Custom Spark” → Click on the name of your task → Click on the job-id (wait for a few seconds and refresh if the job_id URL is not active) → This will take you to Dataproc Batched tab where you can look at the Output for jobs logs and Details tab for input arguments
+    - Go to Dataplex process tab → Choose “Custom Spark” → Click on the name of your task → Click on the job-id (wait for a few seconds and refresh if the job_id URL is not active) → This will take you to Dataproc Batch tab where you can look at the output for jobs logs and Details tab for input arguments
      ![dataplex-task-output](/lab3/resources/imgs/dplx-task-output.png)

      One the status is “Successful” move on to next step